ljwoodley/ljwoodley/README.md

 <br>

-I'm Laurence, originally from Trinidad 🇹🇹 but currently living in Florida.

 - 💻 I'm interested in Data Engineering, DevOps and the ever-evolving world of the Cloud.

 - 🚀 As I navigate through the complexities of data and cloud technologies, I'm constantly learning, experimenting and growing.
 Whether it's building data pipelines, automating workflows, or deploying cloud solutions, I'm always up for a challenge.